kapsakcj/win10-linux-conda-how-to/README.md

   * [FAQ's about the Windows 10 Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/faq)

-# Step 1.
+## Step 1.
 Install Linux Subsystem on your computer running Windows 10
 The first step is to install the Linux Subsystem into your Windows 10 OS.
-I've copied these instructions from Microsoft's documentation found here: https://docs.microsoft.com/en-us/windows/wsl/install-win10
+I've copied these instructions from Microsoft's documentation found here: https://docs.microsoft.com/en-us/windows/wsl/install-win10 Thanks to the folks at Microsoft for putting together this documentation and making it available on github!

 Enable the "Windows Subsystem for Linux" optional feature and reboot.